jfvilasPersonal/oberkorn/docs/README.md

-# JWT Authorizator
+# Oberkorn
-JWTA is a fresh project for creating an easy way to protect web applications deployed to kubernetes clusters.
-Initial version has been specifically designed to work with Kubernetes and Nginx Ingresss Controller, but we have plans to add more support regading other Ingress integrations.
+Oberkorn is a fresh project for creating an easy way to protect web applications deployed to kubernetes clusters based on JWT authorization mechanisms.
+Initial version has been specifically designed to work with Kubernetes and Nginx Ingresss Controller, but we are actively adding more support regarding other Ingress integrations.

 The project is fully open sourced, you can access the repositories, review the code and ask for new features.
 You can even help us correcting and improving the code.
-Any help will be welcomed!
+[Any help will be welcomed](contributing)!

 ## Docs & Getting started
-If you need some documentation on how to install and configure JWTA you can visit our home page [here](https://jfvilaspersonal.github.io/oberkorn).
+If you need some documentation on how to install and configure Oberkorn you can visit our home page [here](https://jfvilaspersonal.github.io/oberkorn).

 What follows is a simple installation and starting guide.